Please read the Frequently Asked Questions below, then click either the “Register Now” or “Camper Portal” button to get started!

 How are cabin groups made?

-We have LOTS of factors that go into cabin grouping.
-We try our very best to accommodate cabin mate requests first, but this is a difficult task.
-We put campers in by gender and then age.
-We also take into account church group and location.
-If you do not put in cabin mate requests in the application, we do not know that your camper wants to be placed with someone, even if they have been coming together for multiple years!
+Many factors go into how we group campers into cabins.
+We do our best to honor cabin mate requests, but this can be challenging.
+Campers are grouped primarily by gender and age, while also considering church groups and location.
+If you don’t include cabin mate requests on the application, we won’t know your camper wishes to be placed with someone—even if they’ve attended camp together for several years!

 Having trouble with the registration link?

-The registration process can not be completed using a mobile phone.
-Please use a desktop or laptop computer and preferably a Google Chrome browser.
-If you still need assistance, please call the office at (252) 264-2513.
+The registration process can be challenging to complete on a phone.
+We recommend using a desktop or laptop computer, preferably with Google Chrome.
+If you need help, please don’t hesitate to call our office at (252) 264-2513.

 What is the difference between IncoMplete and registered?